Do you want to start a WordPress blog in under 10 minutes?

 4) Enter the domain name you registered on Namecheap.

 5) Now scroll down to 4.
 Add Additional Services and make sure all the highlighted boxes are unchecked.

-6) Scroll down little further to 5.
-Enter a Coupon Code and enter the coupon code ‘1CENT’ and then click ‘Validate.’
+6) Scroll down a little further to 5.
+Enter a Coupon Code, enter the code ‘1CENT’, and then click ‘Validate.’

 8) Scroll down and fill out 3.
 Enter your billing Info section.

 9) Scroll down to the bottom of the page and review order details and then click ‘Checkout Now.’